Governor of Minnesota: Cabinet

 The governor has a cabinet consisting of the leaders of various state departments.
 The governor appoints these department heads, who, other than the head of the Department of Military Affairs and the chairs of the Metropolitan Council and the Metropolitan Sports Facilities Commission, are called commissioners.
 Cabinet members include:

 Residence

 The Minnesota Governor's Residence is located in Saint Paul, at 1006 Summit Avenue.

 Succession

+The line of succession for the Governor is established by Article V, Section 5 of the Minnesota Constitution and Minnesota Statute 4.06.

+Traditions

+Minnesota Governor's Fishing Opener

+The Minnesota Governor's Fishing Opener is a tradition that dates back to 1948.
+The event was designed to promote the development of Minnesota's recreation industry.
+The Governor goes to a selected lake in Minnesota to fish on the opening weekend of the fishing season.